madprops/airc/README.md

 ## Manage <a name="manage"></a>

-When you need to update airc, use `git pull` inside the airc directory.

-Then restart the bots.
+When you need to update, use `git pull` inside the airc directory and restart the bots.

 [PM2](https://github.com/Unitech/pm2) can be used to manage the bots more easily.